Angina is a type of chest pain caused by reduced blood flow to the heart. Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.

-Angina is relatively common but can be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.
+Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the pain or discomfort of indigestion.
 If you have unexplained chest pain, seek medical attention right away.

 - Pain in your arms, neck, jaw, shoulder or back accompanying chest pain